nrp1284/PyBer_Analysis/README.md

 1. Summary of Differences in ride-sharing data among the different city types.

-a) Total Fare and Average fare by City types:
+ *  Total Fare and Average fare by City types:

  1. Rural: Total fare  is $4327.93 and Average fare is $34.62